compscidr/scholar/README.md

 * Caches the profile for a day, and articles for a week (need to confirm this is working)
   * This is in memory, so if the program is restarted, the cache is lost
 * Configurable limit to number of articles to query in one go
+* On-disk caching of the profile and articles to avoid hitting the rate limit

 ## TODO:
 * Pagination of articles
 * Add throttling to avoid hitting the rate limit (figure out what the limit is)
-* Add on-disk caching so that if program restarts the cache is not lost

 ## Possible throttle info:
 https://stackoverflow.com/questions/60271587/how-long-is-the-error-429-toomanyrequests-cooldown